 Equal Opportunity Statement

 The Equal Opportunity Statement is located on the first page of the current university catalog.
-Click on this link to access the current university catalog:

 Contact Information for Admitting Offices and Schools/Colleges